Lecturize/Laravel-Meta/README.md

 ## Important Notice

-We've transferred this package to a new owner and therefor updated the namespaces to **Lecturize\Addresses**.
+We've transferred this package to a new owner and therefor updated the namespaces to **Lecturize\Meta**.
 The config file is now `config/lecturize.php`.

 ## Installation